 Our research addresses the following issues that are critical to your success:

-- How will major systems integration service providers evolve their government portfolios and market positions in the coming years?
+- How will major systems integrators and service providers evolve their government portfolios and market positions in the coming years?

-- How are government digital transformation trends affecting buyer priorities, and how should vendors respond?
+- How are trends in the government marketplace, including innovation accelerators such as security, IoT, the secure edge, zero trust, and 5G affecting buyer priorities, and how should vendors respond?

 - Which vendors are most effectively addressing emerging government system market demands and customer priorities?

-- How is the growth of government system management market segment impacting vendor shares and competitive market positioning?
+- How is the growth of the digital government enterprise impacting vendor shares and competitive market positioning?

 Who Should Subscribe

-This service is designed to serve as a major research tool for technology vendors that need a detailed view of the market and key trends related to government IT infrastructure, and how this market is evolving for IT systems integrators, since they serve as the key designers and builders of these environments.
-It studies and frames industry best practices for agency infrastructure and provides market sizing and spending trends that are useful for IT product and service planners and sales teams.
+This service is designed to serve as a major research tool for agency decision makers and technology vendors that need a detailed view of the market and key trends related to government IT and how this market is evolving for IT systems integrators, since they serve as the key designers and builders of these environments.
+It studies and frames industry best practices to ensure trust and agency resilience, and it provides market sizing and spending trends that are useful for IT product and service planners and sales teams.